Jumitti/MacMenu-qBittorrent/README.md

 - Connects to qBittorrent Web UI via `qbittorrent-api`.
 - Launch qBittorent automatically
 - Displays all active torrents with progress percentages **and many other stuff** in the menu bar.
+- Can Pause/Resume all torrents with one click or one by one (click on it)
+- Notifications (with sounds ! 🎵)
 - Configuration displaying
 - Auto-refreshes torrent status at configurable intervals.
 - Configurable connection parameters (host, port, username, password).
 - Simple and clean UI using `rumps`.
+- Plugin support (beta, no need to hurry...)

 ---